leJBP/adaptative-ransomware/README.md

 ## Description

-This ransomware project is an attempt to create a ransomware which is able to choose among few encryption methods (AES, Chacha20, RSA) in aim to optimize time performance.
+This ransomware project is an attempt to create a ransomware which is able to choose between few encryption methods (AES, Chacha20, RSA) in aim to optimize time performance.
 The ransomware is in two parts, the first one is the C2 which deal with key storage and generation.
 The second one is the ransomware executed on victim PC.

-For now this ransomware is only useable on Linux based system due to the way we handle the benchmark.
+For now, this ransomware is only useable on Linux based system due to the way we handle the benchmark.

 ## Legal disclaimer